 If you’re a book lover Livraria Lello is a must, especially if you’re a JK Rowling & Harry Potter fanatic.
 She wrote the first book right above the library and got all the inspiration for Hogwarts from the Library itself.
 And you can see why, once you step into this historic building.

 A few feet away from Livraria Lello is Clérigos Church.
 A beautiful church from 1750.
-Attached to the church is the Clérigos Tower, that offers breathtaking views of the city.
+Attached to the church is the Clérigos Tower, which offers breathtaking views of the city.
 Make sure you’re wearing comfy shoes, preferably sneakers, as you’ll be going up many many steps up this historical tower.
 It may not be the best option if you’re claustrophobic, as it gets very narrow, and can only fit one person at a time.
 But it’s totally worth it once you hit the top!

 There are plenty of gorgeous historical churches in Porto and they’re all walking distance away from each other.
 Make sure you grab a map from your hotel and check as many of them as you can.